mindthespines/ts-node-bootstrap/README.md

 `npm run lint:fix`: runs ESLint on the project, correcting fixable errors when possible

-`npm run format`: runs the Prettier formatter on the project
+`npm run format:fix`: runs the Prettier formatter on the project, writes formatting changes to files

-`npm run fix`: runs the above `lint:fix` command, followed by the `format` command; an all-in-one lint and format command.
-This will exit before formatting if there are unfixable errors detected by the linter, so watch for error output that you'll need to address.
+`npm run fix`: runs the above `format:fix` command, followed by `lint:fix`; an all-in-one lint and format command that writes its changes.
+There may still be unfixable linting errors, so keep an eye on this output.

 Documentation for options you may want to change: